Fortnite has suddenly vanished from the App Store – here’s why

 Fornite just has been scrubbed from the iOS App Store. 😳🪂 pic.twitter.com/CrVlX8Od0nAugust 13, 2020

-Epic added a second 'Epic direct payment' option to its in-app listing for V-bucks, which is pointedly cheaper.
+This all started from a simple decision Epic make to let players buy V-bucks directly from Epic instead of routed through the App Store, thus avoiding the 30% cut.
+Earlier, Epic added a second 'Epic direct payment' option to its in-app listing to buy V-bucks within Fortnite – and this option is pointedly cheaper.
 Here's how the screen looks:

 Epic was even more blunt in its press release announcing the new payment option: "Currently, when using Apple and Google payment options, Apple and Google collect a 30% fee, and the up to 20% price drop does not apply."